kodizh/remind-me-my-borrowed-books/README.md

  - Read the available reservations in the library page
  - Add the data in custom fields in the xml
  - Render the custom fields with the XSL for displaying in the email

+## 6. Automate loans prolongation when possible

+ - Automate the prolongation to avoid forgetting it
+ - Define rules to define when a loan can be updated to optimise the prolongation period

+## 7. Improve the rules mechanism to allow more complex rules

+ - Mainly concerns the sending rules to allow an `AND` operator
+ - Find out if any Python library does the job